GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A programming language is low level when its programs require attention to the irrelevant.
+As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.

-~ Alan Perlis
+~ Gottfried Wilhelm Leibniz
 <pre>

 </pre>